Confederate States of America

-After the war, during the Reconstruction era, the Confederate states were readmitted to Congress after each ratified the 13th Amendment to the U.S. Constitution, which outlawed slavery, "except as a punishment for crime".
+After the war, during the Reconstruction era, the Confederate states were readmitted to Congress after each ratified the Thirteenth Amendment to the U.S. Constitution, which outlawed slavery, "except as a punishment for crime."
 Lost Cause mythology, an idealized view of the Confederacy valiantly fighting for a just cause, emerged in the decades after the war among former Confederate generals and politicians, and in organizations such as the United Daughters of the Confederacy, Ladies' Memorial Associations, and the Sons of Confederate Veterans.
 Intense periods of Lost Cause activity developed around the turn of the 20th century and during the civil rights movement of the 1950s and 1960s in reaction to growing support for racial equality.
 Advocates sought to ensure future generations of Southern whites would continue to support white supremacist policies such as the Jim Crow laws through activities such as building Confederate monuments and influencing the authors of textbooks.
-The modern display of the Confederate battle flag primarily started during the 1948 presidential election, when it was used by the pro-segregationist and white supremacist Dixiecrat Party.
+The modern display of the Confederate battle flag started primarily during the 1948 presidential election, when it was used by the pro-segregationist and white supremacist Dixiecrat Party.

 Origins

-Historians who address the origins of the American Civil War agree that the preservation of the institution of slavery was the principal aim of the eleven Southern states (seven states before the war and four states after its onset) that declared their secession from the United States (the Union) and united to form the Confederacy.
-While historians in the 21st century agree on the centrality of slavery, they disagree on which aspects of this conflict (ideological, economic, political, or social) were most important, and on the North's reasons for refusing to allow the Southern states to secede.
-Proponents of the pseudo-historical Lost Cause ideology deny that slavery was the principal cause of the secession, a view disproven by overwhelming historical evidence, including some of the seceding states' own secession documents.
+Historians widely agree that the preservation of the institution of slavery was the principal aim of the 11 Southern states that declared their secession from the United States (the Union) and formed the Confederate States of America.
+Seven of these states seceded before the outbreak of the American Civil War and four did so after hostilities began.
+While there is broad consensus among 21st-century historians that slavery was central to the conflict, there remains debate over which specific ideological, economic, political, or social factors were most influential and over the reasons why the North rejected the Southern states’ attempt to secede.
+Proponents of the Lost Cause interpretation, a viewpoint rejected by mainstream historians, deny that slavery was the primary cause of secession—a position contradicted by overwhelming historical evidence, including the secession documents of the states themselves.

-The principal political battle leading to secession was over whether slavery would be permitted to expand into the Western territories destined to become states.
-Initially Congress had admitted new states into the Union in pairs, one slave and one free.
-This had kept a sectional balance in the Senate but not in the House of Representatives, as free states outstripped slave states in numbers of eligible voters.
-Thus, at mid-19th century, the free-versus-slave status of the new territories was a critical issue, both for the North, where anti-slavery sentiment had grown, and for the South, where the fear of slavery's abolition had grown.
-Another factor leading to secession and the formation of the Confederacy was the development of white Southern nationalism in the preceding decades.
-The primary reason for the North to reject secession was to preserve the Union, a cause based on American nationalism.
+A central political dispute in the antebellum period concerned whether slavery would be permitted to spread into the Western territories that were destined to become states.
+Initially, the Congress admitted new states in pairs—one slave and one free—to preserve sectional balance in the Senate, though not in the House of Representatives since free states tended to have larger electorates.
+By the mid‑19th century, the status of new territories as free or slave had become a defining political issue.
+Anti‑slavery sentiment was growing in the North, while in the South fear of abolition was intensifying.
+Another contributing factor was the rise of distinctly white Southern nationalism in preceding decades.
+The primary reason the North rejected secession was a commitment to preserving the Union, grounded in a sense of American nationalism.